-If you are a parent or a professional and are in need of articulation materials, our articulation therapy materials might be just what the speech pathologist ordered :)
+If you are a parent or a professional and are in need of articulation materials, Articulation Materials & Guide might be just what the speech pathologist ordered :)

 Keep reading for more information on this awesome 400 page eBook!

 For a preview of the book, click here.

 You may be thinking....how did the book come about?

 Articulation Materials and Guide eBook has been a work in progress for a few years and it all started with one comment from one parent a few years ago.